-SEN provision and interventions are recorded on a year group provision map, which is updated by the SENCO and staff.
-Feedback, alongside updated ITP/IEP (Individual Target Plan/ Individual Education Plan) monitoring and intervention records are kept by the staff who provide individual and group intervention programmes.
+SEN provision and interventions are recorded on a year group provision map, using Insight, which is updated by staff and the SENCo.
+Feedback, alongside updated ITPs (Individual Target Plan) monitoring and intervention records are kept by the staff who provide individual and group programmes.
 Further monitoring, including book looks and classroom observations will be carried out.
+Parent and pupil vies will also be considered.
 Information from all of these sources is combined each term to monitor the progress of pupils with SEN and plan the next steps for them.